apache/activemq-apollo/readme.md

 ### Scaling the Number of Queued Messages

-Apollo can easily scale to both massive messages and massive amounts of messages without blowing up your JVM's memory usage.
+Queues will swap messages out of memory when there are no consumers that are likely to need the message soon.
+Once a message is swapped, the queue will replace the message with a reference pointer.
+When the queue builds a large number (more than 10,000) of these swapped out reference pointers, they then get consolidated into a single "range entry" and the pointers are dropped.

-Queues will swap messages out of memory if there are no consumers that are likely to need the message soon.
-Once it's swapped, the queue only holds on to reference pointer to where the message is at in the message store.
-Once you the queue builds up a large number (more than 10,000) of these swapped out reference pointers, the get consolidated into a single range entry and the pointers are dropped.
-If a consumer comes along that needs some of those messages, the range entry gets converted back to a set of reference pointers and the next reference pointers that the consumer is interested in get swapped back as regular messages.
+When a consumer comes along that needs some of the swapped out messages, it will convert previously consolidated "range entries" to a set of reference pointers.
+The next reference pointers that the consumer is interested in get swapped back as regular messages.
 This allows Apollo's queues to hold millions of messages without much impact on JVM memory usage.

 ### Scaling the Message Size